 However, the digital nomad lifestyle does create some unique tax implications.
 Specifically, traveling from place to place without establishing a domicile can complicate the expat tax process.
-If you are a digital nomad, a specialized tax professional can help clarify your tax obligations.
+If you are a digital nomad, a specialized tax professional/CPA can help clarify your tax obligations.

 The Next Steps for Your US Taxes for Expats

 Now that you’re up to speed on the rules for US expat taxes, you will want to complete these steps to remain compliant and optimize your tax bill:

 - Learn your tax filing requirements and make a plan to fulfill them

 - Keep track of all important tax-related information throughout the year to make it easier to file on time.

 - If necessary, use the Streamlined Filing Compliance Procedures to get caught up on your expat taxes.

 - File a US Federal Tax Return every year (along with any other expat tax forms you are required to file!)